Painting a barn is a tough job, and, unsurprisingly, takes a lot of paint!

 How do you prepare a barn for painting?

 It’s important to clean your barn thoroughly before you start painting or priming.
-Any dirt or grime you ignore will show through even multiple layers of paint.
+Any dirt or grime you ignore will show through even multiple layers of barn paint.
 If there is any damage or rot in the wood, you should repair or replace it before painting.

 How long does it take for barn paint to dry?